Supacell: Release

 The first season of the series was released on Netflix on 27 June 2024.

 In August 2024, the series was renewed for a second season.

 Reception

+Metacritic, which uses a weighted average, assigned the series a score of 71 out of 100, based on 12 critics, indicating "generally favorable" reviews.

 Leila Latif of The Guardian awarded the first episode four out of five stars, dubbing it "an absolute riot, strikingly performed and bracingly plotted".
 Aramide Tinubu of Variety praised the series' unique perspective on the genre with its characters and settings, remarking "Supacell considers how individualism has caused fractures in Western societies, specifically in Black communities that previously thrived because of collectivity.
 The show also reflects on why our dependence on technology undoubtedly comes at a cost".

 The series has raised awareness of life with sickle cell disease.

 Accolades

 In March 2025, it was nominated for Best Drama Series at both the Royal Television Society Programme Awards and the British Academy Television Awards.
 At the 2025 British Academy Television Craft Awards, it won Best Scripted Casting.